amari-calipso/skye-lang/README.md

 | <code>{} &#124;= {}</code> | `__setor__` | 1 | any |
 | `{} &= {}` | `__setand__` | 1 | any |
 | `{}[{}]` | `__subscript__` or `__constsubscript__` [*5](#additional-information) | any | pointer to any |

-Additionally, Skye offers you copy constructors and destructors, mostly used for special types like smart pointers.
-They are respectively the `__copy__` method and the `__destruct__` method.
-The Skye compiler will warn you when it inserts calls to those methods inside the code, so that eventual debugging is easier.

 ### Additional information
 1) Prefix and suffix increments and decrements are handled by the Skye compiler, and thus prevent undefined behavior for cases where multiple increments are used in the same expression or statement.
 Every expression is evaluated from left to right, and the outcome is always predictable.